openpowerquality/docusaurus/docs/intro-opq.md

 ---
-title: Overview of Open Power Quality
+title: What is OPQ?
-sidebar_label: Overview
+sidebar_label: What is OPQ?
 ---

 The OPQ system consists of four major open source hardware and software components that provide end-to-end support for the capture, triggering, analysis, and reporting of consumer level local and global PQ events.

-  1. OPQBox is a hardware device that detects the electrical waveform from a standard residential outlet and communicates both low and high fidelity representations of the waveform to other OPQ system components.
+  1. OPQ Box is a hardware device that detects the electrical waveform from a standard residential outlet and communicates both low and high fidelity representations of the waveform to other OPQ system components.
-  2. OPQMakai monitors incoming low fidelity data from OPQBoxes, requests high fidelity data when necessary, and stores the results in a MongoDB database.
+  2. OPQ Makai monitors incoming low fidelity data from OPQ Boxes, requests high fidelity data when necessary, and stores the results in a MongoDB database.
-  3. OPQMauka analyzes data, creates "events" when it detects anomolies, and can tell OPQMakai to request high fidelity data from one or more OPQBoxes to facilitate analysis.
+  3. OPQ Mauka analyzes data, creates "events" when it detects anomolies, and can tell OPQ Makai to request high fidelity data from one or more OPQ Boxes to facilitate analysis.
-  4. OPQView is a visualization platform for displaying the results for data capture and analysis.
+  4. OPQ View is a visualization platform for displaying the results for data capture and analysis.

 The following image illustrates how these components work together to take information from wall outlets (on the left side) to the display of analyses in a browser (on the right hand side):

 <img src="/docs/assets/intro/system-diagram.png" width="100%">